 Scandinavian Capital Exchange A.S.

-Norway, the company was awaiting permission to operate from the Norwegian National Bank; at the time Norway had a very strict exchange and financial controls.
+Norway, the company was awaiting permission to operate from the Norwegian National Bank; at the time Norway had very strict exchange and financial controls.
 We expected considerable profitability as to the financial markets in Norway, considering the large oil finds, moreover, we had many investors waiting to buy.

 Scandevco Aps Copenhagen

 (1976) Real estate agents and planned developer, initially, specialising in selling English cottages.
 Looking back it was very difficult to sell a cottage for £5,000 to Scandinavians which today 34 years later would be worth £750,000.
-The company had plans to enter into the sale of various holiday resorts in Scandinavia and Southern Europe taking advantage of the various fiscal opportunities to enter into the property market, including a large retirement development in South of France.
+The company had plans to enter into the sale of various holiday resorts in Scandinavia and Southern Europe taking advantage of the various fiscal opportunities to enter into the property market, including a large retirement development in the South of France.

 Deferred Delivery Contract